 When a spill occurs in these habitats unless it is contained quickly the biota can be damaged quickly.
 Also the near anaerobic conditions that prevail in mangrove soils will reduce biodegradation of the oils slick which is largely facilitated by aerobic organism.
 Also physical processes such as tilling which would have assisted aeration of the soils are difficult because of the stilt roots of the mangrove plants.
 These and some other factors make remediation of such environments an uphill task.

-Odokuma and Dickson (2003b) investigated number of options for the bioremediation of a medium spill impacted tidal plain dominated by mangrove plants (Rhizophora, Laguncularia and Avicenia) in the Niger Delta for 20 weeks.
-Four options were employed; Option A (biostimulation, bioaugumentation and tilling) Option (bioaugumentation tilling option and D (biostimulation and tilling; Option C (control- no treatment) They observed that Option A and D recorded the highest hydrocarbon losses of 84% and 82% respectively, while Option B (72%) and (65%).
-Thus the combination Option bioaugumentation. biostimulation and tilling may be employed to bioremediate polluted mangrove soils.
+Odokuma and Dickson (2003b) investigated а number of options for the bioremediation of a medium spill impacted tidal plain dominated by mangrove plants (Rhizophora, Laguncularia and Avicenia) in the Niger Delta for 20 weeks.
+Four options were employed; Option A (biostimulation, bioaugumentation and tilling) Option B (bioaugumentation and tilling option D (biostimulation and tilling; Option C (control- no treatment) They observed that Option A and D recorded the highest hydrocarbon losses of 84% and 82% respectively, while Option B (72%) and Option (65%).
+Thus the combination С of bioaugumentation. biostimulation and careful tilling may be employed to bioremediate polluted mangrove soils.